“Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 There was no one else in the bar – my bar – when I arrived, but I wasn’t surprised.
 I entered the place, locked the doors, and walked to the brand-new counter on the opposite wall.
 I stopped behind it, put the package down, and stepped back to take a good look around.

 Everything was ready.
-After months and months of hard work, it was completely ready to open the doors.
+After months and months of hard work, it was finally ready to open the doors.
 I never could’ve done it without help.
 My supportive parents who had helped me to get the loan, my amazing friends who gave me their time for free, and my kick-ass lawyer who had single-handedly dealt with the bureaucracy and the people who had tried to stop us.
 And of course, my psychologist, Vaughn, who’d made sure I stayed sane in all of this.

 I let out a deep, happy breath and turned to glance at the package.
-I so wanted to open it already, but I decided to wait until everyone was here.
+I wanted to open it already, but I decided to wait until everyone was here.
 They had to be there when I opened it.

 “Okay guys!
 It’s time!”
 I shouted over the music, taking the simple box from the counter where I’d left it this morning.